decretist/Dissertation/Chapter3/chapter3.md

 We have already encountered two twelfth-century statements on the authority, author, and authorship of the *Decretum*.
-The first was the early gloss inserted in lieu of a title at the beginning of the Gt, Pf, and Tr manuscripts: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"[^2] The glossator provides Gratian's name, but does not make a strong claim for either his authority or authorship.
+The first was the gloss inserted in lieu of a title at the beginning of the early Ghent (Gt), Paris (Pf), and Trier (Tr) manuscripts: "*Concordia discordantium canonum iuxta determinationem Gratiani episcopi quae in duas partes principaliter est divisa* (The agreement of disagreeing canons according to the determination of Bishop Gratian, which is principally divided into two parts.)"[^2] The glossator provides Gratian's name, but advances at best an ambivalent claim with respect to his authorship of the *Decretum*.
+The glossator includes the possibly helpful information that Gratian had been a bishop.
+We do not know what basis the glossator had for making this statement and therefore cannot form a judgement as to its reliability.
+The default stance of modern scholarship would be to understand this as being a statement (whether true or false) about the biography of Gratian.
+For that reason, it is the kind of evidence that must be evaluated with particular care.
+The teaching authority of the church is vested in the bishops.
+To identify Gratian as a bishop is to make a very specific kind of claim about his authority, and by extension that of the *Decretum*.
+Presumably the glossator had some reason to believe that Gratian had actually been a bishop.
+The purpose of communicating that information to the reader however appears to have been to advance an authority claim on behalf of the collection and its compiler.

 The second was in the preface of Stephen of Tournai to his *Summa* on the *Decretum*: